Amazon Web Services Cheat Sheet

 - Elastic Transcoder: It is used to convert media files in the cloud easily at a lower cost.

-- SES (Simple Email Service): It is used to send and receive emails.
+- Simple Email Service (SES): It is used to send and receive emails.

-- SQS (Simple Queue Service): It is a reliable, hosted queue for storing messages.
+- Simple Queue Service (SQS): It is a reliable, hosted queue for storing messages.

-- SWF (Simple Workflow Service): It is used to coordinate all the processing steps with an application.
+- Simple Workflow Service (SWF): AWS SWF is used to coordinate all the processing steps with an application.

-- Code commit: It is a managed source-control service that hosts private Git repositories.
+- AWS Code Commit is a managed source-control service that hosts private Git repositories.

 Become a master of AWS by signing up for this online AWS Course in Toronto!

-- Mobile Hub: It helps in building, testing, and monitoring the usage of mobile apps.
+- Mobile Hub: It assists developers in creating, testing, and tracking the usage of mobile applications.

-- Device Farm: It helps in improving the quality of Android, Fire OS, and iOS apps by testing them against the real phones and tablets on the cloud.
+- Device Farm: Device Farm is a cloud-based test lab for Android, Fire OS, and iOS apps that enables developers to test them against real phones and tablets in a cloud environment.

 - WorkSpace: It is a fully managed desktop computing service on the cloud.